Going to the Movies, Part One

 About Mark DuPré

 Retired (associate) pastor at a Christian church.
 Retired film professor at Rochester Institute of Technology.
-Husband for 48+ years to the lovely and talented Diane.
+Husband for nearly 50 years to the lovely and talented Diane.
 Father to three children and father-in-law to three more amazing people.
-I continue some ministry duties even though retired from the pastoral position.
-Right now I'm co-writing a book, working on a documentary (screenwriter and assistant director), and creating a serious musical drama (I am writing the book and lyrics).
+I continue some ministry duties even though retired from the pastoral staff position.
+Right now I'm co-writing a book, co-writing a serious musical drama, and am half-way through writing (on my own a month-long devotional.

 This entry was posted in Film Reviews.
 Bookmark the permalink.